AlawysDelta/scarpe/README.md

 `SCARPE_DISPLAY_SERVICE=glibui ./exe/scarpe examples/hello_world.rb`

 The SCARPE_TEST_CONTROL environment variable can contain a path to a test-control-interface script for the Webview display service.
 If you look at test_helper, it gives some examples of how to use it.

+If you run ./exe/scarpe env, you can see all current environment settings.

 ## More info